scds/github-pages/lessons/lesson4.md

 Currently, you have a local repository (GitHub Desktop) and a remote repository (GitHub).

-Pull: GitHub Desktop will sync with GitHub by downloading any changes made to the remote repository.
+**Pull**: GitHub Desktop will sync with GitHub by downloading any changes made to the remote repository.

-Push: GitHub Desktop will sync with GitHub by uploading any changes made to the local repository.
+**Push**: GitHub Desktop will sync with GitHub by uploading any changes made to the local repository.

 The typical workflow is to **pull** all changes **before** starting to work on your project, make your changes, **commit** your changes, and then **push** your work to GitHub.
 Doing this correctly will prevent any version conflicts of files.